PLATEAU

 STRATEGY

 Four continents.
 Multiple capital cycles.
-I've watched brilliant CFOs get blindsided — by vendors selling certainty, by organizations caught in politics, by leaders advancing careers ahead of the balance sheet.
+We've watched brilliant CFOs get blindsided — by vendors selling certainty, by organizations caught in politics, by leaders advancing careers ahead of the balance sheet.
 We work with CFOs so they walk into every room ready for the conversation that defines whether they keep the seat.